InvraNet/macos-installer/README.md

 ```sh
 /bin/bash -c "$(curl -fsSL https://cdxn.invra.net/macos/automation/get-and-install.sh)"
 ```
-This command will grab the file and wil auto execute it.
-Below command is how you can inspect the file you are downloading.
+This command will grab the deployment script and will automatically execute it.
+The following command is how you can inspect the file you are downloading.

 ```sh
 curl https://cdxn.invra.net/macos/automation/get-and-install.sh